-This award recognizes outstanding master's theses or doctoral dissertations that employ empirical research methods and use IEA data.
+This research award recognizes outstanding master's theses or doctoral dissertations that employ empirical research methods and use IEA data.

-The award, established by IEA in 1985 as a memorial to the late Dr Bruce H. Choppin, takes the form of a certificate and a prize of €500.
+The research award, established by IEA in 1985 as a memorial to the late Dr Bruce H. Choppin, takes the form of a certificate and a prize of €500.
 Two awards, one for the best submission at the master's level and one at the doctoral level, are offered annually.

 For each year's competition, the thesis or dissertation submitted must have been completed within the three years preceding the entry deadline (31 March of that year).
 Applicants should submit to IEA: